I get these 2 questions a lot!

 - The positive: There is no easier way to launch a business than as a sole proprietor -- basically, you just start working.

 - The negative: A sole proprietor has zero liability protection.
-So, if someone gets sick from one of your vegan goodies, they can sue you personally.
+For example, if someone breaks out from a product your selling and all of the materials weren't listed, they can sue you personally.
 If they win, they will have access to all of your assets: your money, home and cars, among other assets.

 LLC (Limited Liability Company)

-Forming an LLC will help to protect your personal liabilities (i.e. house, vehicle) from lawsuits and prevents them from being at risk in case your LLC faces bankruptcy.
-Members of an LLC are considered self-employed and must pay self-employment tax contributions towards Medicare and Social Security (unlike a sole proprietor).
+LLCs are a popular choice because they allow you the ease of still running your business as a sole propreitor, while also protecting your personal assets (i.e. house, vehicle) from lawsuits.
+In addition, if your business files for bankruptcy, your personal assets can not be added - only business assets/liabilities.
+Members (that's you) of an LLC are considered self-employed and must pay self-employment tax contributions towards Medicare and Social Security (unlike a sole proprietor).
 LLCs can be a good choice for medium or higher-risk business owners that have a significant amount of assets that they want to be protected.

-Can I convert from a sole proprietorship to an LLC?
+Can I convert from a sole proprietorship to an LLC later?

-If you already have a sole proprietorship, you can convert to an LLC anytime and the tax structure doesn't change.
+If you already have a sole proprietorship established, you can convert to an LLC anytime.
 In pretty much all states, you will have to transfer your federal and state employer identification numbers (EIN), sales tax permit, business license and any professional licenses to the name of your new LLC.